-Free Printable Drawstring Bag Pattern
+Free Printable Drawstring Bag Pattern (with French Seams)

 Red roses and a handmade drawstring bag made with a FREE printable drawstring bag pattern.